eZWALT/BDM-Big-Data-Management/PROJECT/README.md

 docker compose up -d --build
 ```

+> [!NOTE]
+> This command takes a long time to run (around 20 minutes) the first time
+> you run it.
+Go grab a coffee or something while you wait.

 After some minutes, you should have all the containers up and running.
 The
 following web pages should be available: